SteveJustin1963/TE-6-HANGMAN/README.md

 # TE-6-HANGMAN

+A comprehensive guide to playing and implementing the classic Hangman game.

+## Game Overview

+Hangman is a word-guessing game where one player (the "host") chooses a secret word, and other players attempt to guess it letter by letter.
+With each incorrect guess, part of a hangman figure is drawn, creating a countdown to game over.

 ## Playing Basic Hangman

-### Step 1
-Choose one person to be the "host."
-This is the person that invents the puzzle for the other person to solve.
-They will be tasked with choosing a word or phrase that "the players" will have to solve.
-The host should be able to spell confidently or the game will be impossible to win.

-### step 2
-If you are the host, choose a secret word.
-The other players will need to guess your word letter by letter, so choose a word you think will be difficult to guess.
-Difficult words usually have uncommon letters, like "z," or "j," and only a few vowels.
-For longer games, you can also choose phrases.

-### step 3
-Draw a blank line for each letter in the word.
-For example, if the executioner chooses the word "zipper," she/he would draw six blanks, one for each letter ( _ _ _ _ _ _ ).
-The host does not tell anyone else the secret word.
-Image titled Play Hangman Step 4

-### step 4
-Start guessing letters if you are the player.
-Once the word has been chosen and the players know how many letters in the secret word, begin guessing which letters are in the word by asking the host.
-For example, you might begin by asking, "is there an 'e' in your word?"
-Generally, start by guessing common letters like vowels, or "s," "t," and "n."
-Image titled Play Hangman Step 5

-### step 5
-Fill the letter in the blanks if the players guess correctly.
-Whenever the players guess a letter that is in the secret word, the host fills it into the blank where it occurs.
-For example, if the word is "zipper" and the players guess "e," then the host will fill in the 5th blank with an "e:" (_ _ _ _ e _).

-If the players guess a letter that repeats, fill in both letters.
-If they guess "p," you would have to fill in both "p"s. ( _ _ p p e _ ).

-### step 6
-Draw part of the "hangman" when the players guess wrong.
-Whenever the players guess a letter that is not in the secret word they get a strike that brings them closer to losing.
-To show this, the host draws a simple stick figure of a man being hung, adding a new part to the drawing with every wrong answer.
-This is also where you can adjust the difficulty of the game -- the more marks you make, the more wrong guesses the player gets and the easier the game is.
-The classic order is:

-First wrong answer: Draw and upside-down "L." This is the post the man hangs from.

-Second: Draw a small circle for the "head" underneath the horizontal line of the "L."

-Third: Draw a line down from the bottom of the head for the "body."

-Fourth: Draw one arm out from the middle of his body for the "arm."

-Fifth: Draw the other arm.

-Sixth: Draw one diagonal line from the bottom of the body for the first "leg."

-Seventh: Draw the other leg.

-Eighth: Connect the head to the post with a "noose."
-Once you draw the noose the players have lost the game.

-### step 7
-The players win when they guess the correct word.
-  If the players get every letter of the word before the host finishes drawing then they win.
-  At any point a player can try to guess the entire word instead of a single letter, but if they guess the wrong word then the host should treat it as if they guessed a wrong letter.[2]

-## code
-- hang1.c
-- hang1.f
+### 1. Selecting the Host

+One person must be designated as the "host."
+This person will:
+- Choose the word or phrase for others to solve
+- Keep track of correct and incorrect guesses
+- Draw the hangman figure as needed

+*Note: The host should be confident in their spelling abilities, as incorrect spelling would make the game impossible to win.*

+### 2. Choosing the Secret Word

+The host selects a word or phrase that players will need to guess.
+For a challenging game:
+- Choose words with uncommon letters (like 'z', 'j', 'x')
+- Select words with fewer vowels
+- Consider using phrases for longer games
+- Keep the word secret from all players

+### 3. Setting Up the Game Board

+The host must:
+- Draw one blank line for each letter in the chosen word
+- Space the lines evenly for clarity
+- For phrases, include obvious spaces between words

+Example: For the word "zipper", draw: _ _ _ _ _ _

+### 4. Gameplay: Letter Guessing

+Players take turns guessing letters that might appear in the word.
+Strategy tips:
+- Begin with common letters (vowels, 's', 't', 'n')
+- Pay attention to letter patterns and word structure
+- Consider word length and possible categories

+### 5. Handling Correct Guesses

+When players guess correctly:
+- Host fills in ALL instances of the guessed letter
+- Letters must be written clearly in their correct positions
+- Multiple occurrences of the same letter must all be revealed

+Example progression for "zipper":
+- After 'e' guess: _ _ _ _ e _
+- After 'p' guess: _ _ p p e _

+### 6. Drawing the Hangman

+For incorrect guesses, the host draws the hangman in this sequence:

+1. Gallows: Draw an upside-down "L"
+2. Head: Add a circle below the horizontal line
+3. Body: Draw a vertical line from the head
+4. First arm: Add a line from the middle of the body
+5. Second arm: Complete the pair of arms
+6. First leg: Draw a diagonal line from the body's base
+7. Second leg: Complete the pair of legs
+8. Noose: Connect head to gallows (game over)

+### 7. Winning and Losing Conditions

+The game ends when either:
+- Players win by:
+  - Correctly guessing all letters in the word
+  - Successfully guessing the complete word at once
+- Players lose when:
+  - The hangman drawing is completed
+  - Note: Guessing an incorrect complete word counts as one wrong guess

+## Implementation Files